tylerbcrawford/deepgram-subtitles/README.md

 ### Troubleshooting

 **Keyterms not loading:**
-- Check file exists: `Transcripts/Keyterms/{show_name}_keyterms.csv`
+- Check file exists at show level: `{Show Directory}/Transcripts/Keyterms/{show_name}_keyterms.csv`
+- For TV shows, file should be at: `/media/tv/Show Name/Transcripts/Keyterms/Show Name_keyterms.csv`
-- Verify filename matches show directory name exactly
+- Verify filename matches show directory name exactly (case-sensitive)
 - Check CSV encoding (must be UTF-8)
 - Look for CLI message: `📋 Auto-loaded X keyterms from CSV`
+- In Web UI: Select a video and keyterms should auto-populate the text box

 **Keyterms not improving accuracy:**
 - Ensure using Nova-3 model (keyterms only work with Nova-3)